-The Children's Hospital of The Kings Daughters is an approved provider of continuing nursing education by the Virginia Nurses Association, an accredited approved by the American Nurses Credentialing Center's Commission on Accreditation.
+Children's Hospital of The King's Daughters is an approved provider of continuing nursing education by the Virginia Nurses Association, an accredited approver by the American Nurses Credentialing Center Commission on Accreditation.

 CHKD is sensitive to the needs of participants.
 Please indicate any special dietary needs or physical challenges on your registration form.

 The State of Vaccines Now and in the Future

 Vaccines have prevented 103.1 million cases of diphtheria, hepatitis A, measles, mumps, pertussis, polio and rubella since 1924, saving lives and significant medical costs.
 Virginia’s 2014 data shows that 72% of toddlers were correctly immunized.
 However, some states were at 92%.
 Find out how we can close this gap and improve our performance for children and adolescents in our community as we move into the future with grassroots QI and EMR.

 Dr. Karen Remley, American Academy of Pediatrics CEO, will speak on recent events and their impact on pediatric medicine.

 Office of the Future: The Tools You Will Need